XinFinOrg/XDC-Subnet/cicd/README.md

 Adjust the number of variable `num_of_nodes` under file `.env`. (**Maximum supported is 58**)

 ## Devnet
-Each PR merged into `dev-upgrade` will trigger below actions:
+Each PR merged into `main` will trigger below actions:
 - Tests
 - Terraform to apply infrascture changes(if any)
 - Docker build of XDC with devnet configurations with tag of `:latest`
-- Docker push to docker hub. https://hub.docker.com/repository/docker/xinfinorg/devnet
+- Docker push to docker hub. https://hub.docker.com/repository/docker/xinfinorg/subnet-devnet
 - Deployment of the latest XDC image(from above) to devnet run by AWS ECS

 ### First time set up an new environment